sp9wpn/freq_cycler/aprs_cycles_howto.md

 the hardware is ready to go.
 All we need is some extra software.

 The idea is to share receiver time between sondes and APRS frequency.
-Normally, this is about 50/50 share, but if activity on APRS is detected, freq_cycler will extend timefor that.
+Normally, this is about 50/50 share, but if activity on APRS is detected, freq_cycler will extend this time.
 On the other hand, sondes during landing get Rx exclusively for them.
 These times are adjustable in the config file.

 ### How to make this work ###